SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/config_service_orchestration/Service_Orch_configuring_resource_and_pools.md

 - **Alphabetically**: If priority is not specified, resources can be sorted alphabetically, if the *Alphabetically* option is selected for the *Resources Ordering Rule* setting on the *Config* > *Wizard* tab of the Booking Manager. <!-- RN 29107 -->

-- **Capacity**: If priority is not specified, resources can be sorted based on capacity, if the [Resource Sorting Capacity](xref:SRM_properties_Booking_Manager#resource-sorting-capacity) property is configured in the service definition and the *Capacity* option is selected for the *Resources Ordering Rule* setting on the *Config* > *Wizard* tab of the Booking Manager.
+- **Capacity**: If priority is not specified, resources can be sorted based on the available capacity (considering all other overlapping bookings making use of those same resources), if the [Resource Sorting Capacity](xref:SRM_properties_Booking_Manager#resource-sorting-capacity) property is configured in the service definition and the *Capacity* option is selected for the *Resources Ordering Rule* setting on the *Config* > *Wizard* tab of the Booking Manager.

 - **Randomly**: If priority is not specified, resources can be sorted randomly, if the *Randomly* option is selected for the *Resources Ordering Rule* setting on the *Config* > *Wizard* tab of the Booking Manager.